If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Axos Bank Mortgage advertises a $0 lending fee.
 But it only applies to customers who meet certain conditions.
 If you don't have (or don't open) a checking account with the bank, you pay $995.
 If you have an account, but your mortgage is under $250,000, the fee is $795.
 So it's not a $0 lender fee for everyone.

-Axos has very limited live chat customer service for mortgage applicants.
-(Note: There is email support for borrowers experiencing COVID-19 financial hardship.
-A reply could take a few days) The best (and sometimes only) way to get help is to contact the bank by phone.
-In a nutshell, customer service isn't an Axos highlight.
+Axos Bank has very limited live chat customer service for mortgage applicants.
+The best (and sometimes only) way to get help is to contact the bank by phone.
+In a nutshell, customer service isn't an Axos Bank highlight.

 Many lenders offer USDA mortgages, which allow buyers to get zero-down mortgages on properties in designated areas, usually rural.
 Axos Bank doesn't offer this loan type.
 If you're interested in the USDA rural financing program, you need to look elsewhere.

 Axos Bank's mortgage qualification process is 100% online.
 Customers can get a rate quote in just a few minutes.
-An Axos mortgage consultant walks you through the streamlined application and documentation process.
-Axos aims to close its mortgages within 30 days.
+An Axos Bank mortgage consultant walks you through the streamlined application and documentation process.

-Mortgage lenders, including Axos, look at your credit score, debt-to-income ratio, equity (or down payment), and available cash.
+Mortgage lenders, including Axos Bank, look at your credit score, debt-to-income ratio, equity (or down payment), and available cash.

-You'll need a 620 credit score to qualify for an FHA loan or VA loan from Axos Bank.
-For a conventional loan there is a little more flexibility under some circumstances.
-Specifically, if you apply with a co-applicant and your scores average at least 620, the borrower with a score below 620 might still be approved.
+You'll need a 620 credit score to qualify for an FHA loan or VA loan from Axos Bank Mortgage.
+Your DTI should be under 43%.
+There may be a little more flexibility under some circumstances.
+For instance, if you have a low DTI and high cash reserves, you might qualify for an exception.

 The available cash (or "cash reserves") requirement varies from one loan program to the next.
 Most loans require that you have enough money set aside to cover between one and 12 months of expenses.
 This money does not have to be in a savings account, though.
 It could be a vested retirement or insurance account, a trust, a certificate of deposit, or certain other types of accounts.

-Axos Bank's mortgage rates trend about the same as the national average.
-To see them, you need to use the tool on Axos' website.
+Axos Bank Mortgage's rates trend a little higher than the national average.
+To see them, you need to use the tool on the lender's website.
 You'll answer basic questions about the loan, and after you provide contact information, you'll be shown rates you might qualify for.
-On the day we checked, the Axos Bank 30-year fixed-rate mortgage to purchase a primary residence clocked in at a few hundredths of a percent below the national average, with no points needed.
-Borrowers willing to pay 0.25% points can shave even more -- about one-eighth of a percent -- off their mortgage interest rate.
+On the day we checked, the Axos Bank Mortgage 30-year fixed-rate loan to purchase a primary residence clocked in a little higher than the national average, and you'd need to pay for mortgage discount points to get the advertised rates.
+A point costs 1% of your loan amount and typically lowers the rate by about one-eighth of one percent.

-Mortgage interest rates at Axos Bank tend to be about the same or just a little bit lower than national average rates.
+Mortgage interest rates at Axos Bank Mortgage tend to be a little bit higher than national average rates.

 Axos Bank is a great choice for many borrowers, including current Axos account holders and people willing to open an account there.
 Those folks can qualify for a $0 origination fee.
 Axos Bank is also a great choice for nonresident borrowers, investors, self-employed borrowers, and other people who need nontraditional financing.
 Axos Bank offers many types of mortgages besides run-of-the-mill conventional and government-backed loans.

-Because Axos Bank Mortgage offers a greater variety of home loan options than many lenders, they can qualify more borrowers.
+Because Axos Bank Mortgage offers a variety of home loan options, it can qualify many borrowers.

-Axos offers several types of home loans to meet many borrowers' needs:
+Axos Bank Mortgage offers several types of home loans to meet many borrowers' needs: